jayield/rapper/README.md

 - A `DomainObject` and the field annotated with <code>@EmbeddedId</code> must have a 0 arguments constructor.

-- Each `DomainObject` must have a `version` field.
-This will be used to successful synchronise the in-memory data and DB as it will only allow writes in the DB, if the `DomainObject`'s `version` that is being written exists on it.
+- Each `DomainObject` may have a version field (an auto incremented field on insertions and updates).
+This field must be annotated with `@Version` and it will be used to successful synchronise the in-memory data and DB as it will only allow writes in the DB, if the `DomainObject`'s `version` that is being written exists on it.

 ### Examples